Loading

 Skakel and Moxley case

-On the evening of October 30, 1975, in Greenwich, Connecticut, Martha Moxley, 15, left with friends to participate in "mischief night", in which neighborhood youths would ring bells and pull pranks such as toilet papering houses.
+On the evening of October 30, 1975, in Greenwich, Connecticut, 15-year-old Martha Moxley left with friends to participate in "mischief night", in which neighborhood youths would ring doorbells and pull pranks such as toilet papering houses.
 According to friends, Moxley began flirting with, and eventually kissed, Thomas Skakel, the older brother of 15-year-old Michael Skakel.
 Moxley was last seen "falling together behind the fence" with Thomas, near the pool in the Skakel backyard, at around 9:30 p.m.
-The next day, Moxley's body was found beneath a tree in her family's backyard.
+The next day, Moxley's corpse was found beneath a tree in her family's backyard.
 Her pants and underwear were pulled down, but she had not been sexually assaulted.
 Pieces of a broken six-iron golf club were found near the body.
 An autopsy indicated that she had been both bludgeoned and stabbed with the club, which was traced back to the Skakel residence.

-Michael Skakel's trial began on May 7, 2002, in Norwalk, Connecticut.
+Michael Skakel's trial began on May 7, 2002, in Norwalk.
 Two former students from Élan, where Skakel received treatment for alcoholism, testified they heard Skakel confess to killing Moxley with a golf club.
 One of the former students, Gregory Coleman, testified that Skakel was given special privileges and had bragged, "I'm going to get away with murder.
 I'm a Kennedy."
 Furthermore, witnesses testified that beatings and public humiliation were parts of life at Élan during the late-1970s.
 In trial testimony, former students also described the practice of placing a student in a "boxing ring" surrounded by classmates who confronted the student.
 The New York Times has reported that, at the school, "smiling without permission can lead to a session of cleaning urinals with a toothbrush that can last for hours."
 On June 7, 2002, Skakel was found guilty of murdering Moxley and was sentenced to 20 years to life in prison.

 • In July 1990, 15-year-old runaway Brad Glickman of Bedford, New York, visited the home of Todd and Audrey Blaylock in Norway, Maine, after meeting one of Audrey Blaylock's daughters.
 Glickman told those he met that his name was "David Smith".
 Roy O'Hara, a resident at the house, was handling a revolver when it discharged, fatally shooting Glickman in the heart.
 O'Hara was found guilty of manslaughter that November; however, the verdict would be partially overturned in 1993.